 If you serve on a vessel over 16.5m whether as a skipper or a mate, you must hold an MCA Certificate of Competency depending on the areas of operation as follows;

 N.B.
-We no longer offer the MCA Deck Officer certificates due to limited demand and an upcoming change in the requirements for fishing qualifications.
+We no longer offer the MCA Deck Officer Class 3, 2 or 1 courses due to limited demand and an upcoming change in the requirements for fishing qualifications.
 Once the details of the new qualifications and training requirements are released we will publish full details here.
 In the meantime, if you require a Deck officer qualification, you should contact the Scottish Maritime Academy.

 |Fishing Area||Length of Vessel||